utiasDSL/mobile_manipulation_central/README.md

 * Motor driver: [puma_motor_driver](https://github.com/clearpathrobotics/puma_motor_driver)

 ## Known Issues
+* It appears that the on-board battery is wearing down.
+The battery voltage on start-up (after charging) is now only about 25V, instead of the nominal full charge of 27.6V.
+It is worth checking this regularly to assess the battery health over time.
 * Occasionally when starting the robot the connection to the UR10 cannot be made.
 The `ur_robot_driver` node (launched as part of `thing.launch`) will complain with something along the lines of